mavryk-network/LIGO/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 ## Lambdas

-In Tezos, you can accept _code_ as a parameter.
+In Mavryk, you can accept _code_ as a parameter.
 Such functions that you can pass around are called _lambdas_ in functional languages.
 Let us say that we want to support arbitrary mathematical operations with the counter value.
 We can just accept the intended formula as the parameter:

 <Syntax syntax="pascaligo">